guilhemmarchand/nmon-for-splunk/docs/installation_distributed.rst

 | Universal Forwarder               |            |               |    X                |
 +-----------------------------------+------------+---------------+---------------------+

-*The TA-nmon and PA-nmon provide nmon performance and configuration collection for the host than runs the add-on, which is optional.*
+*The TA-nmon provides nmon performance and configuration collection for the host than runs the add-on, which is optional.*

 *The PA-nmon_light does not generate any collection, but defines the replicated nmon index and contains index time configuration settings.*